libbyschuknight/tid_til/work_flow.md

 and remember to reset the development database: `rake db:reset` (depending on what rake tasks are set up).

-### During writing code
+### When writing code

 Remember to:
-look at refactoring code BEFORE creating pull request single responsibility methods, rather then lots of logic in one method or (god forbid) in the initialize method
+- look at refactoring code BEFORE creating pull request
+- single responsibility methods, rather then lots of logic in one method or (god forbid) in the initialize method!

 E.g
 Before: